Why wills and estates law goes far beyond the writing of a legally sound Will

 A Will comes into effect when you pass away.
 The purpose of a Will is to assist those who remain by providing instructions that make clear your wishes, such as who looks after administering your estate, known as the Executor; who your beneficiaries will be; and what happens to your assets.
 You can also provide directions on what should be done with your remains and who will serve as the Guardians of your children.

 Get started right now on your Last Will and Testament by completing our online form.

 Protect Your Interests

 Get started on your Estate Planning today by completing our online Questionnaire.
 Submit the completed form to our office by fax, 780.413.3152, or email.
-If you require additional information call Edmonton Wills & Estates lawyers David van Leenen or Michael Gibson of Sharek Logan & van Leenen LLP to schedule an introductory consultation, or to review your existing Wills & Estates documents.
+If you require additional information, call Edmonton Wills & Estates lawyer David van Leenen of Sharek Logan & van Leenen LLP to schedule an introductory consultation, or to review your existing Wills & Estates documents.

 Get started right now by preparing the following documents: